 Without a doubt, down is the warmest insulation type.
 It’s simply unmatched in terms of warmth, weight, and compressibility—the plumage and feathers are extremely fluffy and do a great job at trapping heat close to your body and packing down small.
 However, down is less breathable than synthetic insulation and retains more moisture when wet, which can cause problems in rainy or snowy weather.

 For high-output activities, synthetic insulation is more breathable than down and won’t soak up moisture as readily.
 It’s also cheaper yet still does a pretty good job of keeping you cozy.
 Not all synthetic insulation is created equal, however, and industry leader PrimaLoft is dependable and has been innovative of late.
 Arc’teryx does a nice job balancing weight, warmth, breathability, and packed size with their in-house Coreloft insulation, Patagonia’s Nano-Air vest uses an impressively breathable FullRange synthetic, and The North Face has spent a lot of energy on its proprietary ThermoBall (made in conjunction with PrimaLoft).
-All have their upsides, but at the end of the day none are quite as warm and packable as premium down.
+All have their upsides, but at the end of the day none are quite as warm and packable as premium down (Patagonia’s PlumaFill is the closest we’ve tested).
 For a complete breakdown of the topic, see our article on down vs. synthetic insulation.

 Fleece is pretty much synonymous with coziness and has been for years.
 This simple polyester fabric is soft, decently warm depending on the thickness, and offers great next-to-skin comfort.
 Fleece is most commonly found on casual pieces like the ubiquitous Patagonia Lightweight Synchilla Snap-T. You’ll occasionally see performance fleeces out on the hiking trails or in the bouldering fields, but they aren’t built for serious outdoor use in the same way as the other insulation types.
 Fleece doesn’t block wind very well in most cases, weighs quite a bit for the warmth it provides, doesn’t compress very small, and tends to pill up over time.
 But it is comfortable and inexpensive, which are two of the reasons it’s so popular for everyday wear.